schnerd/baseui/rfcs/popover-component.md

   Whether or not to show the popover
 * `placement: 'auto' | 'topLeft' | 'top' | 'topRight' | 'rightTop' | 'right' | 'rightBottom' | 'bottomRight' | 'bottom' | 'bottomLeft' | 'leftTop' | 'left' | 'leftBottom'`:
   How to position the popover relative to the target.
 Defaults to 'auto'.
-* `arrowPlacement: 'start' | 'center' | 'end'`:
-  How to align the arrow on the target element.
-Defaults to 'center'.
 * `content: node | func`:
   Content to render within the popover when it's shown.
 Required.
 * `children: node`: